 More generally, we propose the following conjecture, inspired by yet another conjecture of Shafarevich formulated in \cite{Shafarevich96}.

-\begin{conjecture}[Finiteness of geometric Picard lattices] Let $d$ be an integer and $M$ a deformation type of hyper-K\"ahler manifolds.
+\begin{conjecture}[Finiteness of geometric Picard lattices] Let $d$ be an integer and $M$ a deformation type of hyper-Kähler manifolds.
 Then there are only finitely many isometry classes in the following set of lattices:

 Here the Picard group is equipped with the restriction of the Beauville--Bogomolov quadratic form. \end{conjecture}